Financial Derivatives trading

 Common derivatives based on an agreement to buy or sell assets such as commodities like sugar or shares paid for at a later stage but with a set price.
 Futures are standardized to facilitate trading on the futures exchange where the detail of the underlying asset is dependent on the quality and quantity of the commodity.

-Financial instruments that are set up with more of an informal agreement and traded through a forex broker that offers traders the opportunity to buy and sell specified assets such as currencies.
+Financial instruments that are set up with more of an informal agreement and traded through a forex trading broker that offers traders the opportunity to buy and sell specified assets such as currencies.
 Here too a price is set and paid for on a future date.

 Trading options on the derivatives markets gives traders the right to buy (CALL) or sell (PUT) an underlying asset at a specified price, on or before a certain date with no obligations this being the main difference between options and futures trading.

 Another common derivative used in a contract setting when trading are swaps, they allow both parties to exchange sequences of cash flows for a set amount of time.
 They are not exchanged or traded instruments but rather customized OTC contracts between two traders.

 Why trade financial derivatives?

 Originally derivatives were used to ensure there would be a harmonious balance in exchange rates for goods and services traded on a global scale.
 UK Traders found that with differences in currencies and accounting systems it would be easier for traders to find a common derivatives market.

 Nowadays, the main reason for derivatives trading is for speculation and the purpose of hedging, as traders look to profit from the changing prices of the underlying assets, securities or indexes.